Envy-freeness and maximum Nash welfare for mixed divisible and indivisible goods: Preliminaries

-In this paper, we consider allocating all goods.
-Without loss of generality, we assume that all agents have a positive value for some good, and every good receives a positive value from some agent.
+Throughout the paper, we consider a complete allocation, i.e., allocating all goods.
+We assume that all agents have a positive value for some good, and every good receives a positive value from some agent.
+If there are goods that are valued as zero by all the agents, we first decide an allocation of the other goods and next allocate the zero-valued goods to the agent with the smallest utility.

 An allocation of indivisible goods in $M$ is an ordered partition $\cM=(M_1,\ldots, M_n)$ of $M$ such that each agent $i$ receives the bundle $M_i \subseteq M$.
 Similarly, an allocation of divisible goods $C$ is a partition $\cC=(C_1,\ldots,C_n)$ of $C$ such that each component $C_i$ is a piece and each agent $i$ receives $C_i$.
 An allocation of the mixed goods $E$ is defined as $\cA=(A_1,\dots, A_n)$ such that $A_i=M_i\cup C_i$ is a bundle for agent $i$.
 The \emph{utility} of agent $i$ in an allocation $\cA$ is the sum of the valuations of $M_i$ and $C_i$; for simplicity, we write the utility of agent $i$ as $u_i(A_i)=u_i(M_i)+u_i(C_i)$.